arx-ein/MViSq/README.md

 ## Features & Roadmaps

-- **Grid visualization**: 8x8 grid of cells that light up when their assigned MIDI note is active
+- **Grid visualization**: adjustable rectangular grid of cells that light up when their assigned MIDI note is active
-  - ToDo: grid expansion is implemented but not accesible from UI yet
 - **Configurable mapping**: assign any MIDI note number (0–127) to any cell via the config panel
   - Uses [WHiSq: Wicki–Hayden in Squares](https://github.com/sozysozbot/WHiSq) or [Midimech](https://github.com/flipcoder/midimech) mapping as default
 - **Audio playback**: synthesized audio via Tone.js PolySynth, triggered in sync with the MIDI data